hillc255/Inventory2/README.md

 ## License

-Only to be used for educational purposes.
+Only to be used for educational purposes
-Pew Research Center retains all copyrights for questions, answers and some images.